 A renowned trainer of teachers, author, and founder of the Visual Teaching Alliance, Tim has dedicated his life to empowering teachers and students using the practical and radical approach of maximizing the constantly developing body of knowledge of how humans learn.
 He has consulted with school districts throughout the country on the use of new media in the classroom and as an artist he has created a series of CDs that serve as auditory learning environments.
 His latest book Visual Impact, Visual Teaching is a practical guide for using the best brain compatible learning strategies.

 As a community builder and strategic thinker with an emphasis on creating Self Developing Villages he has served as a Rand Corporation Consultant, CEO of the nonprofit Choice Humanitarian, and advisor for corporations and social entrepreneurs internationally.
 In 2006 his alma mater Harvard University published his groundbreaking book on video gaming and underlying corporate skill sets, The Kids Are Alright (“Fascinating” – Wall Street Journal).

-Currently at MIT’s graduate school studying Environmental Policy and Planning, she is also working as a specialist with the country’s leading energy efficiency nonprofit.
+Chloe has a Master in City Planning from MIT’s Department of Urban Studies and Planning.
 Her work revolves around getting the most accomplished while using the least amount of energy, this makes her dad John proud.

 A collaborator on educational innovation with John and Tim since the late 1990s, Chad’s career as an Art Director, Photographer, Sculptor, Graphic Designer, and Website Designer has brought him full circle back to CMW as a communications and solutions designer.
 Recent work includes our cmwworld.org website and the kuer.org website for NPR’s Utah affiliate, KUER 90.1 FM.